Active-CSS/active-css/README.md

 ## Installation

 Active CSS has been designed for gradual adoption from the start, and **you can use as little or as much Active CSS as you need, like CSS**.
+Although practically speaking, you should be aiming to get as much done with Active CSS as you can.
+You will save on bloated plugin overhead.

 The Active CSS installation instructions are [on the website](https://activecss.org/manual/installation.html).